lgraubner/state-manager/README.md

 ## Supported Browsers

-StateManager relies on `window.matchMedia` for mediaquery checks which is supported by the following browsers:
+StateManager relies on `window.matchMedia` for Media Query checks which is supported by the following browsers:

 * Chrome 10+
 * Firefox 6+